 H2O Audio Surge 2G Waterproof Headphones

-H2o Audio, an innovator in developing underwater accessories, has recently released their improved Surge 2G waterproof headphones that come highly recommended by iLounge.
+H2o Audio, an innovator in developing underwater accessories, has recently released their improved Surge 2G waterproof headphones.
 These are the headphones used and endorsed by Olympic swimmer Michael Phelps.
 They are 100% waterproof for underwater submersion up to 12 feet and can be rinsed after a strenuous workout.
 Five sets of varying sized rubber tips are provided to find the right fit.
 According to iLounge, these earbuds form a more complete seal in the ear than other headphones they’ve tested.
 Also compared to other underwater options, the H2o Audio Surge 2G offers an unparalleled sound with a sound-isolating fit and bass amplified neodymium drivers to provide a balanced quality both above and below the water.

 The plug is designed to fit into H2O Audio’s waterproof armbands and cases so is only compatible with the iPhone 3G and all iPod models.
 For other Mp3s or the original iPhone you’ll need a case with a pass-through port or an adapter.